Free Assessment: How does your sales & marketing measure up?

 It's easier to pivot quickly with someone on your team then it is with someone you had a set contract with.

-Since your content manager will solely focused on your company, they should be able write at the three-articles-per-week cadence you need to start making traction in search results, and be readily available for an additional script or email on short notice.
+Since your content manager will solely focus on your company, they should be able write at the three-articles-per-week cadence you need to start making traction in search results, and be readily available for an additional video script or marketing email on short notice.

 But a content manager won't just write.